unisave-cloud/worker/docs/initialization.md

 ## Errors during initialization

 If the initialization fails (it can, it's just an async method, it can throw or timeout due to network issues), all waiting requests are rejected with `503 - Worker initialization failed`.
-See the [Requests API documentation](./api-requests.md) for more.
+See the [error codes documentation](./api-error-codes-and-meanings.md) for more.
 Then the worker is set back into the uninitialized state, and the very next request to come will trigger the lazy initialization process again.
 This is on purpose to automatically recover from network outages.

 ## Code structure